mosn/mosn.io/content/en/docs/concept/core-concept/_index.md

   The interpretation of the core concepts of MOSN.
 ---

-Modular Open Smart Network-proxy (MOSN) mainly comprises the following modules.
+Modular Open Smart Network (MOSN) mainly comprises the following modules.
 It provides basic network proxy features, and cloud-native services such as [xDS](https://www.servicemesher.com/blog/envoy-xds-protocol/).

 ![Modular diagram of MOSN](mosn-modules-arch.jpg)